 Participants are offered sessions in key leadership, technical skills, professional career development, cultural awareness, academic excellence, and SHPE chapter development that will serve as the foundation for launching their careers.
 In addition, there will be opportunities to develop and increase interpersonal skills and competencies through engaging professional development.

-The Graduate Track ensures that current and incoming graduate students are made aware of the vast array of industry and research opportunities.
+The Graduate Track, which is divided into three sub-tracks including Undergraduate, Graduate Academia, and Graduate Industry, ensures that current and incoming graduate students are made aware of the vast array of industry and research opportunities.
 Sessions include effective research techniques, grant writing tips, and enhancing presentation skills.
 Participants have multiple opportunities to network in order to find postdoctoral positions and learn about funding opportunities to support their research.
 We are excited to have the National GEM Consortium join us to promote the participation and successful graduation of underrepresented minorities at the graduate level in science and engineering.
 The Conference includes the Distinguished Lecture Series, and the Graduate Writing Review Room.
+Download Graduate Track schedule.

 For postdoctoral scholars, non-tenured faculty, faculty advisors and deans, the Academia Track is designed to support members’ academic journeys and ensure their successful completion of STEM degrees.
 Participants gain valuable exposure as they build networks across the universities to share best-practices and innovative resources as well as discover new job opportunities.